coreyzev/url2png-email/README.md

 Especially useful if added to cron.

-Mostly just a placeholder for the working bits until I turn it into an actual module that can be run.
+Mostly just a placeholder for the working bits until I turn it into an actual modular tool that can be used inside other projects.

 ---